Probate Q&A Series

 • File a petition with the clerk of superior court for removal, surcharge or injunction if issues remain unresolved.

-• Gather evidence of financial losses for a possible civil suit.
+• Gather evidence of financial losses for a possible civil action.

-• Consult an attorney to evaluate criminal referral if you suspect theft or conversion.
+• Consult an attorney to evaluate possible criminal referral if you suspect theft or conversion.

 Take Action to Protect Your Interests